Wisdom Teeth Wisdom

 - Assessment of the tooth space requirement, we inform you whether the teeth’s arrival are going to be easy or difficult and explain strategies to deal with the situation.

 - X-ray assessment – is always needed of the teeth.
 We also use 3D “CBCT” scanning as well for cases where the roots are close to structure like nerves.

 - We metaphorically (and if necessary literally) hold your hand through the entire experience, and pride ourselves on our gentle but effective local anaesthesia with nitrous oxide conscious sedation available if requested.

-We work to make your third molar experience a non-event, and just one of those milestones of life to journey past: we believe our careful assessment and sympathetic treatment approach can achieve this.
+We work and hope to make your third molar experience a non-event, and just one of those milestones of life to journey past: we believe our careful assessment and sympathetic treatment approach can achieve this.